MarikaKononen/HeadlessWordPressWithReact/README.md

 For example, /pages/about.js is served at site.com/about.

-# Folder stucture.
+# Folders and Files

 README.md
 components
-  Navigation.js
+&nbsp;  Navigation.js
 node_modules
 package-lock.json
 package.json
 pages
-  index.js
+&nbsp;  index.js
-  posts.js
+&nbsp;  posts.js
+&nbsp;  single.js
+routes.js
+server.js

 # Axios
 Axios is used for making API request to WordPress.
 To learn more, see  https://github.com/axios/axios.